-While discussing the “dark side of dieselpunk,” the author of the dieselpunk blog, The Flying Fortress, coined the phrases “Ottensian” and “Piecraftian” dieselpunk to refer to fiction set, respectively, in a pre- or post-nuclear environment.
+Discussing the “dark side of dieselpunk,” the author of the dieselpunk blog The Flying Fortress coins the phrases “Ottensian” and “Piecraftian” dieselpunk to refer to fiction set, respectively, in a pre- or post-nuclear environment.

 The Ottensian dieselpunk, named after my view of the genre, depicts nuclear weapons, if at all, only as an experimental technology.

-With no Great Depression having occured in this alternate history, it is a time defined by seemingly unstoppable progress and unfaltering faith in the future.
-Skyscrapers are erected in Art Deco style, zeppelins still gracing the skies.
+With no Great Depression having occurred in this alternate history, it is a time defined by seemingly unstoppable progress and unfaltering faith in the future.
+Skyscrapers are erected in Art Deco style, zeppelins still grace the skies.
 It is perhaps the most attractive type of dieselpunk and certainly the most optimistic.